neptunnx/scythenuker/README.md

 # NUKER DETAILS
-sdc command may crash the nuker and you may have to rerun the nuker.
+sdc/sdr command may crash the nuker and you may have to rerun the nuker.

 ✅ - Fast Channel deleter